Tiny-Earth/DemoSite/site/src/design.md

         - Committed to our Work/Life Balance
         - Committed to our Personal and Professional Identities
         - Committed to our Beliefs, Values, Principles
-        - Special Commitments in Concerning Times: various commitments that arose from specific needs and conversations at a specific moment in time, eg. COVID-19, George Floyd, wars at home and abroad, Title IX cases, and advancements in artificial intelligence
+        - Special Commitments in Concerning Times: various commitments that arose from specific needs and conversations at a specific moment in time, e.g., COVID-19, George Floyd, wars at home and abroad, Title IX cases, and advancements in artificial intelligence

 ---
 ## A Framework for Course Design

 !!! compat ""
     - Examine the parallels between your scientific research and your teaching approaches.
-    - Commit to one action you could take to address each of the five dimensions of diversity and equity in your course.
+    - Commit to one action you could take to address each of the five dimensions of inclusive teaching in your course.
     - Understand key concepts and principles:
         - Good teaching embodies five dimensions of inclusion: students, instructors, curriculum, pedagogy, and the classroom climate.
         - These dimensions can work together to create a cohesive learning experience.